 Grapeseed or vegetable oil - enough to fill a pan 1 inch (2.5cm)

-- To make the falafel, place half the chickpeas and the other ingredients, excluding the flour and baking soda, in to a food processor.
+- To make the falafel, place half the chickpeas and the other ingredients, excluding the flour and baking powder, in to a food processor.
 Process until well chopped.
 Add the remaining chickpeas and pulse until the mix is somewhere between a paste and cooked couscous.

-- Pour the mixture in to a large bowl and sprinkle with the baking soda.
+- Pour the mixture in to a large bowl and sprinkle with the baking powder.
 One spoon at a time, mix the buckwheat flour in with your hands.
 The mixture should hold together but not be too wet.

 - Cover the mixture and refrigerate for two hours.